akrontab/contorta/contorta.md

 ### Ian MacKaye and Hardcore Punk

-Fugazi was offered to headline Lalapaloza but MacKaye rejected it because of the high ticket cost.
+Fugazi set itself apart from most other bands by never playing a show with high-priced tickets.
+Fugazi was offered to headline Lollapalooza but MacKaye and Fugazi rejected it because of the high ticket cost.

 ### Veilid and The cDc